manuschillerdev/svelte-styled-system/readme.md

 POC for bringing the principles of [https://styled-system.com/](https://styled-system.com/) to svelte.

 This is for demo purposes only and not meant to be used yet!
-May change / be abondend any time.
+May change / be abandoned any time.

 Demo: [https://svelte.dev/repl/fd2a1151c14c4c2685ee55f661665204?version=3.17.1](https://svelte.dev/repl/fd2a1151c14c4c2685ee55f661665204?version=3.17.1)